Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This vegetable stir fry recipe is one of the most popular on my site, and for good reason!
-Made with fresh spiralized vegetables and a mouthwatering cashew stir fry sauce, it’s both tasty and good for you.
+Made with fresh spiralized vegetables and a mouthwatering cashew stir fry sauce, this vegetable stir fry both tasty and good for you.
 Plus, it only takes one pan to make and is ready in less than 20 minutes!
 Really, does it get any better than that?

 overhead image of satay style vegetable stir fry recipe in a skillet with chop sticks garnished with lime slices